ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     content accessible to people with visual and audio disabilities.
-For example, the player widget provided by Video Indexer has built in closed captioning support and the insights widget can translate the transcript in to other languages
+For example, the player widget provided by Video Indexer has built in closed captioning support and the insights widget can translate the transcript in to other language

--   **Content moderation** - Video Indexer can identify potentially offensive textual and visual content and so can be used for content moderation
+-   **Content moderation** - Video Indexer can identify potentially offensive textual and visual content and so can be used for content moderation.
+This is helpful for example for parental control or for making sure that company policy is adhered to in a corporate environment

 Exercise 1: Login to video indexer
 ==================================